 - Ask your family, neighbours or friends if they could call or visit you more often.

-- Keep a battery-operated radio, torch and spare batteries handy in case there’s a power cut.
-Keep your mobile phone, laptop or tablet fully charged so you can use the battery power if there’s no electricity.
+- Keep a torch handy in case you lose power and keep your radio, mobile phone, laptop or tablet fully charged, so you can use the battery power if there's no electricity.
+If there is a power cut you can call 105 for free.
+You'll be put through to your local network operator who can give you help and advice.

 - Keep a list of emergency numbers, such as your utility companies, by your phone.